 For the fifth grade Passion Project, each student researches, writes, and develops a website on a topic of their choice.

-• Other specialists like technology teachers, Spanish teachers, and art teachers collaborate with classroom teachers to give each child and unparalleled whole-child experience.
+- Other specialists like technology teachers, Spanish teachers, and art teachers collaborate with classroom teachers to give each child an unparalleled whole-child experience.

 We like to see families and friends on campus, including parents, grandparents, caregivers, and neighbors.
 There will be many opportunities for you to visit, volunteer, and get involved.